liyucs/DPANet/README.md

 The implementation of "Learning Dual-Pixel Alignment for Defocus Deblurring".

 # Prerequisites
-- The code has been test with following environment
+- The code has been tested with the following environment
   - Ubuntu 18.04
   - Python 3.7.9
   - PyTorch 1.7.0